 Under the terms of the investment advisory agreement, the Portfolio pays the Adviser an advisory fee at an annual rate of .75% of the first \$2.5 billion, .65% of the next \$2.5 billion and .60% in excess of \$5 billion, of the Portfolio's average daily net assets.
 The fee is accrued daily and paid monthly.
-The Adviser has agreed to waive its fees and bear certain expenses to the extent necessary to limit total operating expenses on an annual basis (the "Expense Caps") to 1.20% and 1.45% of daily average net assets for Class A and Class B shares, respectively.
-For the year ended December 31, 2020, there were no expenses waived by the Adviser.
+The Adviser has contractually agreed to waive its management fee and/or bear expenses of the Portfolio in order to reduce the Portfolio's total operating expenses by an amount equal to .05% on an annual basis of the average net assets for Class A and Class B. For the year ended December 31, 2020, such reimbursements/waivers amounted to \$72,394.
+This fee waiver and/or expense reimbursement agreement extends through May 1, 2021 and then may be extended by the Adviser for additional one-year terms.

 Pursuant to the investment advisory agreement, the Portfolio may reimburse the Adviser for certain legal and accounting services provided to the Portfolio by the Adviser.
-For the year ended December 31, 2020, the reimbursement for such services amounted to \$73,980.
+For the year ended December 31, 2020, the reimbursement for such services amounted to \$75,347.